The 10 best isekai anime according to Japan

 • Episodes: 11 (Season 1)

-Furthermore, the key difference lies in the character development: we see Rudeus grow, fail, mature, and form real bonds with the people around him.
-With top-notch animation and rich world-building, it's a journey that blends magic, drama, and humanity like few other anime can.
+Furthermore, the great differentiator lies in the character development: we see Rudeus grow, fail, mature, and form real bonds with the people around him.
+With top-notch animation and rich world-building, it's a journey that blends magic, drama, and humanity like few other anime manage to do.

 01. Tensei Shitara Slime Datta Ken